Abdullah0Dev/power-proxies/README.md

 * بسم الله توكلت علي الله

+-> what do we need to show?
+1. last 10 people visited website showing: Device, Country, OS, Browser
+2. show user information and their setting with a small thing & speed test
+3. Sales overview charts - Visit Cluster by device
+4. users country - top 5 countries

 * => user proxies implements
 get the the email/username from the client -> then make a mongodb data base for this specific user which is gonna be with listing his own bought proxies with its data.. and make expire data.. then it deleted automatically -> then he need to renew the proxy